CameronJRAllan/eTree-Browser/README.md

-# Project Title
+# Meta-Data for Live Music

-First year project supervised by Sean Bechhofer, as part of COMP34100, and centered on meta-data for live music.
+Final year project supervised by Sean Bechhofer, as part of COMP34100, and centered on meta-data for live music.

 ## Getting Started
 I recommend using pip to automatically install any dependencies required by the application.